wispxjtu/CaseCollector/README.md

 # CaseCollector
-CaseCollector is used to scrape information form internet or intranet, and put them to mongodb/elasticsearch for further analyze.
+CaseCollector is used to scrape information form internet or intranet, and put them to mongodb/elasticsearch for further analysis.